-We, florists, have the 14th of February engrained in our minds-- Valentine's Day.
+As florists, we have the 14th of February engrained in our minds-- Valentine's Day.
 Candy, flowers, and presents are shared between loved ones across the United States and worldwide on this day.
+Despite Super Bowl Sunday being two days before, we anticipate having a very successful Valentine's Day this year.
 But where did the holiday first originate?

 The History of Valentine's Day